7mind/blog/lightweight-reflection.md

   ) extends AppliedReference
 ```

 There are many ways this model can be improved.
 For example it's better to use a `NonEmptyList` in `FullReference` and `Lambda`, some prefixes, allowed by the model, are invalid,  etc, etc. Though it may do the job.
-Also it provides identity check for free in case we follow some simple rules while building our tags.
+Also it provides equality check for free in case we follow some simple rules while building our tags.
 I would be happy to get any improvement proposals.

 ## The logic behind